 The good news is that it’s pretty easy to get up to speed, and with a quick primer on what pod vapes are, why you might want to use them, what e-liquids are best for pod vapes and other things to look out for when you buy, you’ll be ready to make your decision on the right pod vape for you.

 What are Vape Pods?

-Simply put, pod vapes (or pod systems, pod mods and many similar names) are e-cigarettes that use a “pod” instead of a traditional tank.
+Simply put, vape pods (or pod vapes, pod systems, pod mods, salt nic devices, and many similar names) are e-cigarettes that use a “pod” instead of a traditional tank.

 While other modern devices tend to have a refillable tank, where you can unscrew parts to replace the coil or even take it apart to clean the whole thing, vape pods simply have a closed pod filled with e-liquid that you vape until the pod is empty.